• Home

 Your Facilitators

-Robert Black – Workshop leader, Ecotherapist & Integrative Psychotherapist
+Robert Black – Co-facilitator, Ecotherapist & Integrative Psychotherapist

 Rob is an experienced workshop leader, integrative psychotherapist, and expressive arts therapist with a passion for connecting people to nature and themselves.
 He has been running nature-based workshops since 2016.
 As co-founder of Ecotherapy East, he brings years of experience in private practice and community mental health, including a decade training for Norfolk Mind in Mindfulness, Self-Compassion, and Active Hope.